 A Family Favorite

-This particular recipe is one of Rob’s favorites so the granola jar is regularly stocked with it.
+This maple granola recipe is one of Rob’s favorites so the granola jar is regularly stocked with it.
 He has breakfast after he gets to work and since granola is so portable, it’s an easy one to stuff into his lunch box.

 Maple Pecan Granola is probably the recipe I make most from the blog.
 I love having it on hand for road trips and hiking.
 It’s portable and stays fresh for such a long time.